-Although the Icelandic management system must be considered efficient and beneficial for the sustainable use of anadromous salmonids it is rather rigid and does not provide for in-season management measures from management authorities, even when runs are low.
+Although the Icelandic management system must be considered efficient and beneficial for the sustainable use of anadromous salmonids it is rather rigid and does not provide for in-season management measures from management authorities, even when salmon runs might be low.
 This is due to the private utilization of the resource by the river owners or angling clubs and the booking of angling up to a year in advance of the salmon season.
-The rod number is thus fairly fixed from one year to the next although the river owners themselves might decide to reduce effort in the light of poor fishing prospects.
-The owners also have the possibility to reduce the bag limit, reduce allowable bait and encourage catch and release.
+The approved rod numbers are thus fixed from one year to the next although the river owners themselves might decide to reduce effort in the light of poor fishing prospects.

 The competent authorities can thus only act in the case of an emergency, which is often difficult to demonstrate and prove in a satisfactory manner.
-Conservation limits need to be set on each river, which has sofar not been possible.
+Due to the gear limitations practiced in Icelandic angling it seems unlikely, however, that the salmon stocks have been overexploited.

 The Icelandic management authorities support the efforts currently under way to establish conservation limits for all major salmon rivers in Iceland and the North Atlantic area.
-When this information becomes available and seems credible it will be a breakthrough in current management practices.
-In the meantime the competent authorities will continue to manage Atlantic salmon populations through conventional methods which include:
+When this information becomes available and seems credible it will be very important for future management.